kmezhoud/biodiversity/README.md

   + All Kingdoms must be checked for the `addSearchFeatures`
 + Extend the app to others countries by passing the name of countries as an argument `biodiversity(countries = c("Poland", "Germany"))`
   + Not a good idea if we deploy app in server.
-    + Use instead popup with selectInput of countries at the starting.
+    + Use instead popup with `selectInput` of countries at the starting.
 + AddCircles from groups (Fungi and Unknown) that not exist in selected country
 + The number of Kingdoms in countries is not the same. `addCircles` not working with empty dataframe
 + Display Map after `Ploting...` progressBar takes long time if there are a lot of CircleMarkers

-# TO DO
+# To Do
 + Extend countries to Provinces and Localities: improve precision and search.
 + Subset each country in CSV/RDS file /extdata and load only selected countries
 + Map focus and zoom to first selected country